Lisa Rinna

-Lisa D. Hamlin (born Elizabeth Deann Rinna; July 11, 1963) is an American actress, television personality and model.
-As an actress, she is best known for her roles as Billie Reed on the NBC daytime soap opera Days of Our Lives and Taylor McBride on Fox's television drama Melrose Place.
-Between 2014 and 2022, Rinna starred on Bravo's hit reality television series The Real Housewives of Beverly Hills.
-Other television credits include being a contestant on NBC's The Celebrity Apprentice and ABC's Dancing with the Stars, as well as guest-starring roles on series such as Entourage, The Middle, Veronica Mars, Community, and 8 Simple Rules.
+Lisa Rinna (born July 11, 1963) is an American actress, television personality and model.
+She portrayed Billie Reed on the NBC daytime soap opera Days of Our Lives and Taylor McBride on Fox's television drama Melrose Place.
+Between 2014 and 2022, Rinna starred on Bravo's reality television series The Real Housewives of Beverly Hills.
+Other television credits include being a contestant on NBC's The Celebrity Apprentice and ABC's Dancing with the Stars, as well as guest-starring roles on Entourage, Veronica Mars, Community, The Middle, and American Horror Stories.
 Rinna made her Broadway debut in Chicago as Roxie Hart in June 2007.

 She was the host of Soapnet's talk show Soap Talk (2002–2006), for which she earned four Emmy nominations for Outstanding Talk Show Host.
-She also hosted the M&M awards.
-Rinna has also written three books: Starlit; The Big, Fun, Sexy Sex Book; and The New York Times best-seller Rinnavation.
+Rinna has written three books: Starlit; The Big, Fun, Sexy Sex Book; and Rinnavation.
 Her other ventures include a fashion line for QVC named The Lisa Rinna Collection, the cosmetics collection Rinna Beauty, and the beverage company Rinna Wines.

 Early life

-Lisa Rinna was born July 11, 1963, in Newport Beach, California to Lois Irene (née DeAndrade) and Frank Rinna.
-She is of Italian and Portuguese descent.
-When Lisa was seven, her older half sister Laurene died.
+Lisa Deanna Rinna was born July 11, 1963, in Newport Beach, California, to Lois Irene (née DeAndrade) and Frank Rinna.
+She is of Portuguese and Italian descent.
+Before Lisa's birth, her mother was brutally attacked by American serial killer David Carpenter, who she had worked with.
+Lois was saved by a military police officer, who followed Carpenter's car after it went in a prohibited area.
+When Lisa was seven, her older half-sister Laurene died.
 During that same year, her family relocated to Medford, Oregon, when her father was transferred there for job-related reasons, and she spent the remainder of her childhood there.
 Rinna graduated from Medford Senior High School in 1981.
-After graduating, Rinna moved to San Francisco, California, to pursue a career as a model.
-She started her career by appearing in commercials and believed she obtained her SAG card "doing a Mervyn's commercial".